DiouxX/docker-glpi/README.md

 ## Deploy a specific release of GLPI
 Default, docker run will use the latest release of GLPI.
-For an usage on production environnement, it's recommanded to use the latest release.
+For an usage on production environnement, it's recommanded to set specific release.
 Here an example for release 9.1.6 :
 ```sh
 docker run --name glpi --hostname glpi --link mysql:mysql --volume /var/www/html/glpi:/var/www/html/glpi -p 80:80 --env "VERSION_GLPI=9.1.6" -d diouxx/glpi